How To Calculate p-Value in Excel

 Null Hypothesis and p-Value

 For example, say you want to observe whether a particular fad diet has significant results.
 The null hypothesis, in this case, is that there is no significant difference in the test subjects’ weight before and after dieting.
 The alternative hypothesis is that the diet did make a difference.
-This is what researchers would try to prove.
+The alternative is what researchers would try to prove.

 Finding the p-Value in Excel 2010

-You can find the p-value of a data set in MS Excel via the T-Test function or using the Data Analysis tool.
-First, we’ll look into the T-Test function.
-We’ll examine five college students that went on a 30-day diet.
-We’ll compare their weight before and after the diet.
+You can find the “p-value” of a data set in MS Excel via the “T-Test” function or using the “Data Analysis” tool.
+First, we’ll look into the “T-Test” function.
+You’ll see five college students that went on a 30-day diet and comparable data on their weight before and after the diet.

-Follow these steps to calculate the p-value with the T-Test function.
+Follow these steps to calculate the “p-value” with the T-Test function.